rdinch/MathResourceStudio-Help/docs/exercise-sets/Consumer Math/compound-interest.md

     - select 1 decimal place, the number will become 25.6

     - select 2 decimal places and the number will become 2.56

     - select 4 decimal places and the number will become 0.0256

-CHANGE PARAMETERS FOR THE TIME
+## Change Parameters for the Time

-## Change the range of values
+## Change the range of values for the time

 To achieve values within a set range, set the the high end of the range and the low end of the range.